 You might find these Athens travel blog posts useful in planning your trip.
 You can also sign up for the newsletter below for my free travel guides.

-If you are planning a trip to Athens, you might want to add the image of the top 5 museums in Athens below to your pinterest board.
+Planning a trip to Athens?
+You might want to add the image of the top 5 museums in Athens below to your pinterest board.

 Dave is a travel writer based in Athens, Greece since 2015.
 He's visited over 50 Athens museums in order to create this guide to the best museums in Athens Greece, and written hundreds more guides to other Greek islands and destinations.
 Follow Dave on social media for travel inspiration from Greece and beyond: